daocam/daocam/README.md

-## Hello, I'm a 👨‍💻 Web Developer 👋
+## Hello, I'm a 👨‍💻 Front-End Developer 👋

 I love to create 💡 innovative websites and web applications, and I'm passionate about staying up-to-date with the latest web technologies 🔍.
-My expertise includes HTML, CSS, JavaScript, and React ⚛️ framework.
-I also have knowledge in PHP, MySQL and Laravel.
+My expertise includes SASS, Tailwind CSS, TypeScript, and React ⚛️ framework.
 I constantly strive to adhere to web best practices, such as responsive design and accessibility 🌐.

 I have worked on numerous web projects, including showcase websites, blogs, e-commerce sites, and dynamic web applications 💼.